 Statistical Analysis-

-The data collected on feed intake and growth during the experiment was subjected to Analysis of Variance (ANOVA) (Steel and Torrie, 1980), using SPSS computer package (version 21) at 0.05 significance levels.
-The comparison of mean was partitioned using Least Significant Difference (LSD) test (Duncan, 1955).
+The data collected on feed intake and growth during the experiment was subjected to Analysis of Variance (ANOVA) (Steel and Torrie, 1980), using SPSS computer package (version 21) at 0.05 significance level.
+The comparison of means was partitioned using Least Significant Difference (LSD) test (Duncan, 1955).

 RESULTS